dahud547/CDP_Coding_Challenge/README.md

 CDP Coding Challenge: Packet Parser
 ===================================

-Coding Challenge for Cambridge Design Partnership where this program converts two different packets to a text output.
+Description: This program converts two different packets to a text output in response to the Coding Challenge by Cambridge Design Partnership.

 ## Toolchains Used
 - GCC version 11.2.0